Introduction

 Attention to Detail

-• Ensuring a Professional Finish: Tackling these issues promptly helps maintain the integrity of the final appearance of the wall.
+- Ensuring a Professional Finish: Addressing these issues right away helps keep the final look of the wall intact.

 Enhancing Efficiency with Proper Techniques